 - b.
 No blasting operations shall be carried out without the written approval of the Mine Manager.
 Before blasting commences, the Mine Manager shall ensure that the operations will not cause danger, damage or undue discomfort to any person nor danger and damage to property. - c.
 In the event that blast monitoring shows that the vibration standards have been exceeded, the consent holder shall implement mitigation actions to ensure compliance.
-Possible mitigation actions include but are not limited to: - i.
+Possible mitigation actions include but are not limited to:

+- i.
 Limiting the rate of excavation advance. - ii.
 Reducing the blast hole diameter. - iii.
 Reducing the weight of explosive in the blast hole. - iv.
 Using alternative explosive types. - v.
 Using electronic delays to adjust sequencing. - vi.
 Decking. - vii.
 Changing the blast pattern. - viii.
 Drilling and blasting in two passes. - ix.
 Changing the method of mining. - d.
-The consent holder shall provide a report to Council for each blast event where the measured vibration exceeds the specified maximum limits.
-The reports shall be submitted within five (5) days after the blast event and include the records listed in Condition 12 h) above and mitigation actions taken to limit subsequent blast vibrations to the maximum limits or less as generally outlined in Condition 14 c). - e.
-The consent holder shall record the vibration magnitude for blast events resulting from the Slevin underground Mine on its website.
-The results of the most recent blast event will: - i. be posted on the web page as soon as practicable after the occurrence of that blast event; and - ii. remain provisional until they are verified - f.
+The consent holder shall provide a report to Council for each blast event where the measured vibration exceeds applicable peak particle velocity specified in Condition 8.
+The report shall be submitted within five (5) days after the blast event and include the records listed in Condition 12 h) above and mitigation actions taken to limit subsequent blast vibrations to the maximum limits or less as generally outlined in Condition 14 c). - e.
+The consent holder shall establish a page on its website that will show the recorded vibration magnitude for the last ten blast events for each of the compliance monitoring required under Condition 12.The results of the most recent blast event will: - f. be posted on the consent holder's web page as soon as practicable after the occurrence of that blast event; and - g. remain provisional until they are verified - h.
 The consent holder shall provide a summary report to Council at three (3) monthly intervals after the first exercise of this consent as provided for by condition 4.
 The report shall include the following: - i.
 Confirmation of actions taken during the previous reporting period. - ii.
-All vibration related complaints received during the current reporting period and mitigation actions taken by the consent holder.

-- iii.
-Results of vibration monitoring separately for development and production blasts. - iv.
-All roving monitor data results recorded during the quarter. - g.
+All vibration related complaints received during the current reporting period and mitigation actions taken by the consent holder. - iii.
+Results of vibration monitoring separately for underground development and production blasts. - iv.
+All roving monitor data results recorded during the quarter. - i.
 Monitoring records, reports and complaint schedules shall be stored securely and maintained in a systematic manner for 12 months after completion of all blasting at the underground mine.
 Records shall be available for perusal by Council and its representatives on request.